St Michael Wood Street: Demolition

-In 1854 the declining residential population led to proposals to reduce the number of churches within the "Square Mile" - a procedure the church's vicar had himself proposed.
+In 1854 the declining residential population led to proposals to reduce the number of churches within the "Square Mile" – a procedure the church's vicar had himself proposed.
 The church was eventually demolished under the auspices of the Union of Benefices Act in 1897, and many bodies were disinterred from the churchyard and reburied at Brookwood Cemetery.

 The parish was then united with St Alban Wood Street, and, after the destruction of that church in World War II, with St Vedast Foster Lane.

-The site has undergone several redevelopments: as of 2020, it is the site of a low-rise commercial building (stated to be a public house in 2013).
+The site has undergone several redevelopments: between 1994 and 2016 it was a pub called the Red Herring.